PriyanshK09/Python-Practice-LPU/README.md

 Practice 1 : Changing and Printing the Class of an given Integer/Variable Practice 2 : Program to add two given Numbers
+Practice 3 : Program to add 2 numbers inputted by the User